THE VOYNICH MANUSCRIPT: FIRST BOOK OF THE AMERICAS

 At first sight, one might suspect that perhaps the quacks were right, maybe these really are plants from another planet.
 Almost nothing about this "thing" looks Earth-like.

 However, it did not take long to track down this "extraterrestrial."

-Lo and behold, we see those green plants in this photograph taken in Amazonia.
+Lo and behold, we find those green plants in a photograph taken in Amazonia.
 The stem -- which rests along the riverbed but is stretched out in the Voynich -- cannot be seen behind the front plant but we see it clearly on the back one.
-An apparent discrepancy would be the white flower we see arising out of a green base to the upper right in the Voynich drawing.
+A better resolution of this photograph can be pulled up here.
+One apparent discrepancy would be the white flower we see arising out of a green base to the upper right in the Voynich drawing.

 But take a closer look at the front plant in the photograph.
 In the upper right, same place as the Voynich flower, you will notice a tiny green bud attached to main plant via filaments.
 Rest assured: chances are high that this tiny green bud will blossom into the white flower we see depicted in the Voynich.